cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 C#](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods).

-This is not the same as Atmos [Component Inheritance](/core-concepts/components/inheritance) where more than one Atmos component takes part in the inheritance chain.
+This is not the same as Atmos [Component Inheritance](/core-concepts/components/inheritance) where more than one Atmos component take part in the inheritance chain.
 The **Partial Component Configuration** pattern deals with just one Atmos component with its configuration split across a few configuration files.

 :::note